Sam Schmidt to Help Unveil New Hand and Foot-Free Corvette

 Sam Schmidt, a strategic investor of BraunAbility and owner of Schmidt Peterson Motorsports, is a racing legend who became a quadriplegic after a racing incident.
 For many people, this would mean the end of their racing career, but that may not be the case.
 The Indy car in Schmidt's home may not be just a token of the past for much longer.

-Later this month, Schmidt will make a special debut on the Indianapolis Motor Speedway in a grand way: behind the wheel of a black 2014 Corvette C7 Stingray.
+Schmidt made a special debut on the Indianapolis Motor Speedway in a grand way: behind the wheel of a black 2014 Corvette C7 Stingray.
 As you may have been able to guess, this is no ordinary Corvette.
 This Corvette represents a series of technological breakthroughs that allow someone to drive without the use of hands or feet.

 For someone like Schmidt, this is a dream come true.
 It is called the SAM Project — semi-autonomous motorcar.